1984vc/website/content-src/notion/docs/founders-handbook/selling-secondaries.md

 - Investors understand that providing founders with some liquidity will help alleviate undue stress and aligns incentives by removing the allure of a mediocre M&A event.
 At the same time, founders react differently to the newly found wealth.
 Selling large amount or selling at an earlier round (Series A or B) will be a red flag.
 - Although a secondary round doesn't dilute existing investors' ownership, they may still oppose capital going to management instead of strengthening the company's balance sheet—especially in a tight fundraising climate.
 To shareholders, a company's capital needs trump a founder's desire to cash out.
 As a result, it is critical to wait until the appropriate time to broach the topic with your board.
 Hold off on discussing secondaries until the funding round is clearly oversubscribed, otherwise the conversation could very well backfire.

-{{< callout emoji="💡">}}
+{{< callout type="info" emoji="💡" >}}
-_"From my vantage point, the attitude of the investor toward secondary is everything.
+"From my vantage point, the attitude of the investor toward secondary is everything.
 My lead investor happen to be very supportive of it.
 If I had an investor who was against it, would be a different story.
-Founders should feel out their investors on this, and quite frankly if they are deciding between two investors this should be an interview question"_
+Founders should feel out their investors on this, and quite frankly if they are deciding between two investors this should be an interview question"
--Series B Founder
 {{< /callout >}}